DIY Hicat® Adaptation

 It’s also worth checking out our various Love To Bits blogs & these include photos of some of the techniques used below to make cuts & finish the Wrapped End detail but may also serve as a bit of inspiration on what can be achieved.

-Shortening a Polecat is relatively straight forward depending on the way you finish the top end cap after making the adaptation - you can either make a single cut then refit the top cap with an exposed end cap showing (this is the easy version) or two cuts that will enable you to dress the end cap with a wrapped end detail (more difficult).
+Shortening a unit is relatively straight forward depending on the way you finish the end cap after making the adaptation - you can either make a single cut then refit the end cap with an exposed end cap showing (this is the easy version) or two cuts that will enable you to dress the end cap with a wrapped end detail (more difficult).

 If you intend to carry out the easy adaptation then simply make the cut by marking up the the tube with masking tape on the section that is going to be discarded.

-The cut is best made with a fine saw, either hand or jigsaw, & if using a jigsaw you can drill a small pilot hole on the cut line to get you started.
-You can also cut around the mark-up line with a Stanley blade before making the cut as this will help to stop strands fraying & pulling.
+The cut is best made with a fine saw, either hand or jigsaw, & if using a jigsaw you can drill a small pilot hole on the cut line to get you started - you can also cut around the mark-up line with a craft knife before making the cut as this will help to stop strands fraying & pulling.

 Making this cut is the tricky bit so double check your measuring up & make sure you’re marking up as accurately as possible - a common mistake is measuring from the coir edge rather than end cap so it’s important to use using a tape measure with a large end L-return to make sure you are measuring from the MDF face & not the coir edge.